 SCI Foundation is now Unlimit Health.
 Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

 Schistosomiasis, also known as bilharzia or ‘snail fever’, is a disease caused by parasites (worms called schistosomes) that are carried by freshwater snails.
-The disease affects over 240m people globally and causes an estimated 200,000 deaths a year.
+In Africa, schistosomiasis/bilharzia is the most important parasitic disease of public health concern after malaria.
+The disease affects over 264m people globally and causes an estimated 200,000 deaths a year.
 There are two main types of schistosomiasis: urogenital and intestinal.

 The lifecycle of schistosomiasis/bilharzia